automerge/automerge-classic/README.md

 // Let's say doc1 is the application state on device 1.
-// Further down we'll simulate a second device. let doc1 = Automerge.init()
+// Further down we'll simulate a second device.

-// That initial state is just an empty object: {}.
+// We initialize the document to initially contain an empty list of cards. let doc1 = Automerge.from({cards: []})

 // The doc1 object is immutable -- you cannot change it directly (if you try,
 // you'll either get an exception or your change will be silently ignored,
 // depending on your JavaScript engine).
 To change it, you need to call
+// Automerge.change() and pass in the current state.
+The callback function is
-// Automerge.change() with a callback in which you can mutate the state.
-You
+// then allowed to mutate the state.
+You can also include a human-readable
-// can also include a human-readable description of the change, like a commit
+// description of the change, like a commit message.
-// message, which is stored in the change history (see below).

-doc1 = Automerge.change(doc1, 'Initialize card list', doc => {
-  doc.cards = []
-})

-// { cards: [] }

-// To change the state, you can use the regular JavaScript array mutation
-// methods such as push().
-Internally, Automerge translates this mutable API
-// call into an update of the immutable state object.
-Note that we must pass in
-// doc1, and get back an updated object which we assign to the same variable
-// doc1.
-The original document object is not modified.

 doc1 = Automerge.change(doc1, 'Add card', doc => {
   doc.cards.push({title: 'Rewrite everything in Clojure', done: false}) })

+// Now the state of doc1 is:
 // { cards: [ { title: 'Rewrite everything in Clojure', done: false } ] }

-// Automerge also defines an insertAt() method for inserting a new element at a particular
+// Automerge also defines an insertAt() method for inserting a new element at
-// position in a list.
-You could equally well use splice(), if you prefer. doc1 = Automerge.change(doc1, 'Add another card', doc => {
+// a particular position in a list.
+Or you could use splice(), if you prefer. doc1 = Automerge.change(doc1, 'Add another card', doc => {
   doc.cards.insertAt(0, {title: 'Rewrite everything in Haskell', done: false}) })